mayameh/Quantconnect/QuantConnect/GIT_COMMANDS.md

 git remote set-url origin https://github.com/mayameh/Quantconnect.git git push -u origin feature/newtradingbotalpaca-intraday
 ```

+If a branch only exists locally and does not appear on GitHub yet, that is normal until you push it with `git push -u <remote> <branch-name>`.
+After that, GitHub will show the new branch.

 If `git push -u origin main` returns `Permission denied (publickey)`, it means the SSH `origin` remote is not usable on this machine.
 Use the HTTPS `Quantconnect` remote above, or switch `origin` to HTTPS first.